What Is PTFE? Understanding the Coating Used in Nonstick Cookware

 Are There Other Concerns With PTFE?

-There are other cookware choices — like the classic cast iron pan or, every chef’s best friend, the stainless steel pan — that are better suited for cooking on high heat.
+There are other cookware choices — like the classic carbon steel pan or, every chef’s best friend, the stainless steel pan — that are better suited for cooking on high heat.
 Save your nonstick cookware for what it does best.

 Cooking With Nonstick Cookware